lorrainescanlon/brendan-the-navigator/README.md

 - Balsamiq - Used to create the wireframes.

 ## Features
-I included the following features on my website.
+The following features are included on the website.
 ### Existing Features
 - __Navigation Bar__
   - Featured on all three pages the navigation bar is fixed to the top of the page.